 Currently, the process to receive the Sacrament of Confirmation takes place once a teen has turned 15 and has already been Baptized and received First Communion.
 For adults (18+) seeking Confirmation, visit sfatx.org/rcia.

 If your teen is seeking Confirmation:

 - Register your teen for weekly Young Church.

 - Email Tim (firstname.lastname@example.org) and request Sacrament Preparation.

 - Tim will send you a link to an intake form.

 - After the form is filled out, Tim will contact you about placement of your child.

-The Preparation Process for a teen seeking Confirmation (who is eligible) begins with a Parent & Teen Confirmation Orientation Meeting September 12 or 19 at 7pm in the Church (please attend one).
+The Preparation Process for a teen seeking Confirmation (who is eligible) begins with a Parent & Teen Confirmation Orientation Meeting.
 The preparation process then includes 6 Teen Sessions, a Weekend Retreat, and 4 Parent-Sponsor Sessions that will be held outside of weekly catechesis.
 Teens can choose whether to complete their 6 Teen sessions in the Fall, Spring, or Summer (dependent on their personal readiness and availability).
 Contact Tim Jara at firstname.lastname@example.org for more information or to inquire about Confirmation.